 For all these reasons, it took very long for me to set up my foundation in Africa.
-Every time I try to help the people in need, they had to question me and all of them thought it was a bad idea.
+Every time I try to help the people in need, they had to question me, and all of them thought it was a bad idea.

 If I am writing this, the main purpose is not to expose my family members.
 I just want other African families to learn from this.
 Thank you.”

-Emmanuel Adebayor Personality:
+Emmanuel Adebayor Facts:

 Starting off, Adebayor has the following attribute to his personality.

 Strengths: Adebayor is compassionate, artistic, intuitive, and wise.